What is the “Keyword-in-Context” feature?

 The keyword-in-context feature allows you search for any number of terms relevant to the analysis (the “keywords”), and view them in a tabular overview along with the words that appear before and after (their respective contexts).
 The keywords are interactively linked to the original data, allowing you to jump directly to them in the original text.

 Begin the keyword search by selecting the function MAXDictio > Keyword-In-Context in the ribbon menu.
 The following dialog window will appear:

 In the left window pane, select the keywords you would like to search for.
 Three options are available:

 Search items of dictionary – All words in the currently selected dictionary will be searched for.
 The search options set in the dictionary are searched per keyword (case-sensitive, only whole word, beginning of the word).
 The corresponding options in the dialog window will be ignored.

-Search items of go list – All words contained in the currently selected go list will be searched for.
+Search items of go word list – All words contained in the currently selected go word list will be searched for.